Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 Procedure for getting a tooth filling

-Benefits and Drawbacks of Dental Filling
+Benefits and Drawbacks of Dental Fillings

 Over time, they may result in wear on teeth, discoloration, and sensitivity.
 Depending on the filling material used, the cavity’s size, and the patient’s oral health, the benefits and drawbacks of tooth fillings can vary.